ibm-cloud-docs/dl/iam.md

 |---|---|---|
 | Administrator | Allows a user to assign Direct Link IAM access policies to other users. | Update user access policies for the service. |                 |
 {: caption="Table 2.
 IAM platform-access user role and actions" caption-side="top"}

+## Viewing Direct Link resources in the Resource list

+To view Direct Link resources in the IBM Cloud Resource list, users need an IAM policy for the Direct Link service.
+Direct Link resource-type specific policies are not sufficient.